-Petyr reached the stables in time to see a flight of robins leave for the dawn patrol, a fai perched upon each one of their backs.
+Petyr reached the aviary in time to see a flight of robins leave for the dawn patrol, a fai perched upon each one of their backs.
 Their shadows flashed over him as they circled higher into the sky.
 He shaded his eyes from the morning sun, and wondered What will they find today?
 Then Griff handed him a push-broom and ordered him to “Get to work, kid.
 You’ll be in the sky soon enough.”

 “You really think so?”
 Petyr asked, his eyes lit by a smile.

 “Only if I’m lucky,” Griff grunted.
 He shuffled away as Petyr pushed a clump of down feathers into a small pile.